xlight05/katacoda-scenarios/cellery/hello-world/step6.md

-### Building the Hello World Docker
+We will be dockerizing the html you just created in this step.
+This process requires a docker hub account to push the docker image.
+If you don’t have one, you can sign up https://hub.docker.com/signup `docker login`{{execute}}

-You have use the `docker build` to build your new image.
+You have to use the docker build to build your new image.
-Since we need to push the docker image afrerwards we will be tagging the image while building.
+Since we need to push the docker image afterwards we will be tagging the image while building.
-Replace `docker-username` with your dockerhub username and execute the following command `$docker build --tag docker-username/hello-world .`
+Replace `docker-username` with your docker hub username and execute the following command `$docker build --tag docker-username/hello-world .`

-### Push the docker image

 In this step we will be pushing the docker image you just built.

-Replace `docker-username` with your dockerhub username and execute the following command `$docker push docker-username/hello-world`
+Replace `docker-username` with your docker hub username and execute the following command `$docker push docker-username/hello-world`

-### Rebuild the Cell file

 You have to replace the source of the component with your own docker image.

 You can edit it manually from the editor or do the following

 Replace `docker-username` with your dockerhub username and execute the following command `sed -i 's/sumedhassk/docker-username/g' hello-world.bal;`{{execute}}